t-raj/receptive-field-efficient-coding/README.md

 # receptive-field-efficient-coding

-A Python script that simulates human visual perception with Gaussian and Gabor filters
+This Python script simulates the primary visual cortex's detection of features by applying Gaussian and Gabor filters to a natural image.
+These filters detect simple shapes and patterns in the field of view, which are later combined to differentiate objects.